06 September 2021

 "...are we getting more enquiry than normal?"

 In short, they aren't ready for the catch.

 Many leads aren't followed-up

-We make the phone ring, someone takes their details down but there is no system that ensures the sales lead is managed through to the end.
+We make the phone ring, someone takes their details down but there is no system to ensure sales leads are managed through to a result.

 However, Unless they have...

 - A person monitoring and supervising the process